Configuration

 Environment variables

 The exhaustive list lives in pi-forge --help (and the FLAGS table in cli.ts).
+Docker's .env.example intentionally mirrors only a small common subset; use this section when adding advanced values to a compose override (or compose environment: block), Kubernetes manifest, or shell environment.
 The most-touched ones:

 Variable Default Notes